Justin Timberlake Says He Was ‘Traumatized By Childhood Fame,’ Why *NSYNC Ended

 Timberlake has finally spoken about *NSYNC, the five band members, and why they parted ways in 2000 while they were still so successful.
 Us Magazine reported that Timberlake said he left the group because he was “growing out of it.”

 The band never actually announced they were breaking up; they simply went on a break in 2002, and never reunited.
 Other band members included Lance Bass, JC Chasez, Joey Fatone, and Chris Kirkpatrick.
-Timberlake said they were on a stadium tour and he simply found that the whole thing had become too big.
-There were also some serious creative differences, and that some of the other members didn’t “care about the music” as much as he did.
+Not only did Timberlake believe the whole thing had become too big, there were also some serious creative differences.

 .@jtimberlake Finally Apologizes for *NSYNC’s Terrible Outfits https://t.co/ORMnDqBE5i pic.twitter.com/DbPz9AgCNM